-If timer T3346 is running or is deactivated, andthe UE is a UE configured for high priority access in selected PLMN or SNPN, or the UE needs to initiate signalling for emergency services or emergency services fallback, the UE needs to report unavailability period duration due to discontinuous coverage, or to indicate unavailability due to discontinuous coverage then the UE is allowed to initiate 5GMM procedures.
+If timer T3346 is running or is deactivated, and:

+a) the UE is a UE configured for high priority access in selected PLMN or SNPN;

+b) the UE needs to initiate signalling for emergency services or emergency services fallback; or

+c) the UE needs to report unavailability information due to discontinuous coverage,

+then the UE is allowed to initiate 5GMM procedures.

 NOTE 2: UE can, based on implementation, restrict lower layers of non-3GPP access from establishing access stratum connection on a registered PLMN when timer T3346 is running for the same PLMN.